OfficeDev/office-js-docs-pr/docs/word/create-better-add-ins-for-word-with-office-open-xml.md

 ### Understand drawingML markup (Office graphics) in Word: What are fallbacks?

-If the markup for your shape or text box looks far more complex than you would expect, there is a reason for it.
+If the markup for your shape or text box looks far more complex than you would expect, there's a reason for it.
 With the release of Office 2007, we saw the introduction of the Office Open XML Formats as well as the introduction of a new Office graphics engine that PowerPoint and Excel fully adopted.
 In the 2007 release, Word only incorporated part of that graphics engine, adopting the updated Excel charting engine, SmartArt graphics, and advanced picture tools.
 For shapes and text boxes, Word 2007 continued to use legacy drawing objects (VML).
 It was in the 2010 release that Word took the additional steps with the graphics engine to incorporate updated shapes and drawing tools.

 So, to support shapes and text boxes in Office Open XML Format Word documents when opened in Word 2007, shapes (including text boxes) require fallback VML markup.